If you are using full graham cracker sheets, pulse them in a food processor until you have fine crumbs.

 ⅓ cup granulated sugar, 6 tablespoons butter

-Using a flat-bottomed measuring cup or glass, press the crumb mixture into the bottom and sides of the pan.
+Using a flat-bottomed measuring cup or glass, press the crumb mixture into the bottom and sides of a 9 or 10-inch springform pan.
 Wrap the pan with aluminum foil, or place it in a silicone pan wrap.

 Bake at 375°F (190°C) for 8 minutes.
 Remove from the oven and reduce the oven temperature to 325° (165°C).